Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 I chuckled, almost crying for help.
 “Sure, but it might get a little messy.”

 Long story short, her hands were everywhere—on the brush, the wood, even on her forehead by the end of it.
 When I wiped a bit off my face, I realized we were in this together now.
 And you know what?
-I wouldn’t that moment for any perfectly polished finish.
+I wouldn’t trade that moment for any perfectly polished finish.

 The Final Reveal

 As it turned out, the satin finish did give me that sleek look I was after, but it wasn’t without its lessons.
 When we finally installed those shelves in the living room, I couldn’t help but smile as I stood back and admired our handiwork.
 Sure, it wasn’t perfect.
-There were patches where I’d accidentally over-brushed or dripped, but it was our .
+There were patches where I’d accidentally over-brushed or dripped, but it was our creation.

 In that moment, my daughter and I shared a laugh about what looked like an accidental art piece rather than a finished shelf.
 And boy, did I learn that imperfections can sometimes add character—like the little nick on the side from where the hammer slipped.